Zombiepowder.: Setting and plot

-Zombiepowder. is set in a western-themed environment with inconsistent levels of technology, similar to that found in Yasuhiro Nightow's manga series, Trigun.
-The most prominent characters in the series are powder hunters, individuals who seek the titular zombie powder.
-The zombie powder is a life-giving substance that can imbue an individual with limitless life force, grant them immortality, and even raise people from the dead.
-Zombie powder can only be obtained from the Rings of the Dead.
-These rings are dangerous magical artifacts that, individually, devour the life force of anyone they touch, rendering them comatose.
-This stolen life energy is converted into the zombie powder, which can only be extracted if twelve Rings of the Dead are brought together.
+Zombiepowder. is set within a western-themed environment with inconsistent levels of technology, similar to that found in Yasuhiro Nightow's manga series, Trigun.
+The most prominent characters in the series are Powder Hunters, individuals who seek the titular Zombie Powder, a life-giving substance that can imbue an individual with limitless life force, capable of granting immortality and even raising people back from the dead.
+Zombie Powder can only be obtained from the Rings of the Dead, dangerous magical artifacts that (individually) devour the vitality of anyone they touch, rendering them comatose; this stolen life energy is converted into the Zombie Powder, which can only be extracted if twelve Rings of the Dead are brought together.

-The story begins with young pickpocket John Elwood Shepherd befriending powder hunter Gamma Akutabi after a botched attempt to rob him.
-Gamma is a highly wanted criminal who possesses one Ring of the Dead.
-Another member of the local gang for which Elwood works sees the two together and assumes that Elwood is harboring the criminal in hopes of turning him in for his substantial bounty.
-The gang attacks Elwood's home, and Gamma comes to the rescue, but not before Elwood's sister, Sheryl, is slain by the gang's leader.
-Following the gang attack, Elwood decides to accompany Gamma in his powder hunting in hopes of resurrecting Sheryl.
+The story begins with young pickpocket, John Elwood Shepherd befriending Powder Hunter, Gamma Akutabi after a botched attempt to rob him.
+It also turns out Gamma is a highly wanted fugitive in possession of a Ring of the Dead; because of this, when another member of the local gang Elwood is working sees them together, he assumes that Elwood's harboring him in hopes of turning him over for his bounty.
+The gang attacks Elwood's home, and Gamma comes to the rescue, but not before Elwood's sister, Sheryl, is killed by the gang's leader.
+Following the gang's assault, Elwood decides to accompany Gamma in his powder hunting in hopes of resurrecting Sheryl.

 After leaving Elwood's hometown, the pair meet up with Gamma's long-time partner C.T.
-Smith, another wanted powder hunter.
+Smith, another Powder Hunter who's also wanted.
 Smith has infiltrated the ranks of Ash Daughter, a gang which has found a Ring of the Dead.
-The three challenge the gang's leader, Ranewater Calder, and Gamma slays Calder using his mastery of the fictional sword art karin zanjutsu, a martial art which grants its users pyrokinesis.
+The three challenge the gang's leader, Ranewater Calder, and Gamma slays him using his mastery of the fictional sword art karin zanjutsu, which involves the user channeling their own bloodlust and manifesting it as pyrokinesis.
 Elwood, Gamma, and Smith thereby gain a second Ring of the Dead, concluding the first arc and volume of the series.